BeatsuDev/GraphQLRequests/README.md

 #     }
 # }
 ```
-Interacting with a GraphQL endpoint:
+Interacting with a GraphQL endpoint (gql already does this, but this would be nicer imo):
 ```py
 import gqlrequests
 import asyncio